feoh/blindnotdumb/content/2021-the-year-python-became-a-first-class-python-development-environment.md

 Title: 2021 - The Year Windows Became a First Class Python Development Environment
 Date: 02021-06-02 17:54
+Modified: 02021-06-08 22:12
 Category: Geekery
 Tags: python,programming,development,desktop,tools
 Authors: Chris Patti
 Summary: Windows makes for a compelling choice for Python developers in 2021.

+_[06/08/2021 Update: Added a bit about Windows Terminal.
+Dunno how I forgot that the first time around!]_

 As I've written about previously and elsewhere, I felt so badly burned by Apple's laptop hardware design decisions of a few years ago that I've rather fallen out of love with that platform for my personal work.
 The latest hardware is much better, but I feel like the message has been sent and received, so I'm not rushing back any time soon.